derykmakgill/q/about.md

 I invest in and build Bitcoin businesses and projects at [19d6](https://19d6.ch).

-I write here on this site about anything that interests me.
+I write [here](/archive) on this site about anything that interests me.
+This includes [book notes](/notes) and product reviews, essays, tutorials, interviews, and personal updates.

 I work at [Bitcoin.com](https://bitcoin.com) and [GS,](/glockstore) and have previously been the Director of Marketing at [Praxis.](/praxis) Before and during that time, I did marketing for Voice & Exit, The Foundation for Economic Education, and The Objective Standard, among other companies.